CS3398-Oberon-Fairies/-CS3398-Oberon-F2018/README.md

 #### Goals:

-Improve front-end display to show more than just the location of parking lots.
+- Improve front-end display to show more than just the location of parking lots.
-Extend the API for more features (such as social parking spot reports of full lots, etc).
-Import parking spots to the database from OSM.
+- Extend the API for more features (such as social parking spot reports of full lots, etc).
+- Finalize importing parking spots to DB from OSM.

+#### Parts:

+- Alex: ./front-end/*
+- Gary: ./DB/parkinglot.sql && ./DB/Main.mwb
+- Rogelio: ./DB/caching_san_marcos_parking_info/*
+- Patrick: ./api/*